DronKab/imav24/README.md

 This will run px4_driver node and UXRCE agent.
 Let it run in the background.

-5. You can run your node afterwards with *ros2 run imav24 <node_name>* in another terminal.
+5. Take off and change to Offboard mode.
+You can run your node afterwards with *ros2 run imav24 <node_name>* in another terminal.